 Phuket Vegetarian Festival is the most popular in town for a reason.
 Like it or hate it but you can certainly not remain indifferent to it.
 Unlike other festivals and celebrations, this festival involves a lot of gory scenes besides fireworks and fancy attires.
+The phuket vegetarian festival takes place every year.
 Read along to know about the most peculiar festival in Phuket- The Phuket Vegetarian Festival.

 When is it celebrated?